codac-team/codac/doc/source/installation.rst

   ./waf configure --with-debug --interval-lib=filib sudo ./waf install

 Note that the :code:`--with-debug` option will slow down your computations, but display useful error messages in case of failure conditions such as access violations.
+It is highly recommended for your developments.

 .. \todo: clarify the use of either GAOL or Filib